 An older person possesses more innovation potential for keeping the customer happy.
 Emotions drive transactions, and successful enterprises are those that make a lot of people happy and better off.
 Understanding the customer and solving their problem is a key part of the industry.

-The mature business person can lean on the deeper network they have attained through years of experience in drawing potential customers.
+The mature business person can lean on the deeper network they have attained through years of experience in drawing potential customers and maintain the happiness of their employees.
 Being active in one’s community also leads to stronger ties with investors, employees, mentors, etc. A younger entrepreneur usually lacks such a diverse base to work with.
+However, the younger generation does have a better understanding of modern marketing, which a mature business person can learn to incorporate.
+It is known that online marketing or digital marketing can help entrepreneurs build their brand awareness.
+And many new companies are now hiring reputed agencies like SERP Co (a chicago seo company) to grow their business.

 The older a business person is, the more likely they are to fear failure, but business experts say this is a good thing.
 No one wants to see their venture go under and fail, especially when they’ve had much success in their past business history.
 The mature entrepreneur is more likely to try harder when the going gets tough.
 Fear of failure is an excellent motivator; once they jump in, that fear keeps them going.